Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 If the characters approach the [[5.
 Mechanics/Bestiary/Beast/Raven.md\|raven]], it flies to the shoulder of the nearest scarecrow in the garden (area S9).

 A character who kills the raven is cursed.
 While cursed, the character has disadvantage on all attack rolls and ability checks.
-A greater restoration spell, a remove curse spell, or a similar effect ends the curse.
+A [[5.
+Mechanics/Spells/Greater Restoration.md\|greater restoration]] spell, a [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell, or a similar effect ends the curse.

 ## Special Events